numpy/numpy/doc/source/user/absolute_beginners.rst

 - `searchsorted`, which will find elements in a sorted array, and
 - `partition`, which is a partial sort.

+To read more about sorting an array, see: `sort`.

 If you start with these arrays::

   >>> a = np.array([1, 2, 3, 4])
   >>> b = np.array([5, 6, 7, 8])

 You can concatenate them with ``np.concatenate()``. ::